jsacoba/pai789_finalproject/README.md

 ![](https://github.com/jsacoba/pai789_finalproject/blob/main/aes-folder/disaster_ph.PNG)

-# Linking Disaster Risk and Environmental Management
+# Linking Disaster Risk and Environmental Sustainability
 ## Background

 ### The World Risk Index

 In 2020, the Bündnis Entwicklung Hilft, in collaboration with Ruhr University Bochum – Institute for International Law of Peace and Armed Conflict (IFHV), ranked 181 countries according to their risk of becoming the victim of a disaster resulting from an extreme natural event.
-Topping the list is the Pacific island of Vanuatu with a World Risk Index (WRI) of 49.79, while Qatar has the lowest risk of 0.31.
+Topping the list is the Pacific island of Vanuatu with a World Risk Index (WRI) of 49.79, while the Greatest Middle East country Qatar has the lowest risk of 0.31.

 ![](https://github.com/jsacoba/pai789_finalproject/blob/main/script1-wri_data/wri_components.PNG)
 Source: The 2020 WorldRiskIndex Report